itswadesh/anne-docs2/docs/admin-manual.md

 ## Getting started

-Anne is a E-Commerce platform that allows anyone to set up an online store and sell their products.
-Administrator will have enormous number of features from where he/she can control the flow of the anne.
+Anne is an E-Commerce platform that allows anyone to set up an online store and sell their products.
+The administrator will have an enormous number of features from where he/she can control the flow of the Anne.

 This guide will help you through the basic steps to open your Anne store and start selling within a day.
 Once you sign up and set up your store, you don't have to do anything else — your store is up and running.
 Meaning it's open, and customers can check your storefront and make orders.